Lanceflare Photoblog

 It would be a slightly less than two hours drive to the airport, where we would have to change back to some lighter clothes for our flight back to Tokyo Haneda airport: for the group, a connection later that evening, whereas I had decided to spend one night so I could go to Tokyo city centre the morning after do some shopping for the family, before coming back to the hotel to check out my luggage and heading back to Singapore.

-A fellow photographer had a much later flight so we decided to have dinner together at the airport restaurant gallery.
-After much indecision as to which to try, we settled for something a little different and walked in the Hiroshimayaki Okonomiyaki: a specialised place with famous large, thick Japanese omelette filled with all sorts of ingredients you could choose, and topped with even more what whatever you wanted.
+A fellow photographer had a much later flight, so we decided to have dinner together at the airport restaurant gallery.
+After much indecision as to which to try, we settled for something a little different and walked in the Hiroshimayaki Okonomiyaki restaurant: a specialised place with a famous large, thick Japanese omelette filled with all sorts of ingredients you could choose, and topped with even more what whatever you wanted.
 The menu photos were tantalising, and we wasted no more time ordering, insisting on having our large, fresh Japanese beer first.
 Aaaah....
 Life was good!

-The day after, as planned, I took the subway to city centre and headed first to the Uniqlo flagship store: the largest int he world, where I decided to buy a few more items I was short of in Singapore, and some you could not find anyway.
-For those of you not familiar with that store on Ginza street, it is 11 floors of shopping heaven and always busy: but you can find some really unique items there.
+The day after, as planned, I took the subway to the city centre and headed first to the Uniqlo flagship store: the largest in the world, where I decided to buy a few more items I was short of in Singapore, and some you could not find anyway.
+For those of you not familiar with that store on Ginza street, it is 11 floors of shopping heaven and always busy, but you can find some really unique items there.

-Then I headed to one of the department store food basement, and chose some coffee, fresh strawberries and other incredibly well and carefully packed delicacies.
-That done my next stop was at the famed Manneken waffles place, and chose to buy a 10-piece box, 5 different flavours t bring back to some hungry bodies back home.
-That was it, all items crossed on my shopping list, and it was time to take back the train and to the airport.
+Then I headed to one of the department store food basements and chose some coffee, fresh strawberries, and other incredibly well and carefully packed delicacies.
+That done, my next stop was at the famed Manneken Waffles place, and I chose to buy a 10-piece box, 5 different flavours to bring back to some hungry bodies back home.
+That was it, all items crossed off my shopping list, and it was time to take the train to the airport.

-After checking in again at the counter, I slowly made my way to the gate, passed immigration and security stop, then spent some more time shopping at the duty free for some of those incredibly tasty Japanese treats, including some instant ramen noodles packs and then some.
+After checking in again at the counter, I slowly made my way to the gate, passed immigration and security stops, then spent some more time shopping at the duty-free for some of those incredibly tasty Japanese treats, including some instant ramen noodles packs, and then some.
 The store was packed.
-People were buying suitcase full of items.
-There was pushing and elbow rubbing, but everybody seemed to really enjoy the chaos and smiling: though I was happy to finally find a way out after paying for my good.
+People were buying a suitcase full of items.
+There was pushing and elbow rubbing, but everybody seemed to really enjoy the chaos and smiling, though I was happy to finally find a way out after paying for my goods.

 Next stop home, and a ton of work waiting for me :-)